Guardian Dog Group

 Faults: White markings on the chest and toes.

-A solid black blanket extending over the body and skull with the following white markings: white muzzle, white collar, white chest, white on part or on the whole of the fore and hind legs, white tip of the tail.
+Mantle: A solid black blanket extending over the body and skull with the following white markings: white muzzle, white collar, white chest, white on part or on the whole of the fore and hind legs, white tip of the tail.
 A full white collar is preferred.
 A small white marking in the blanket or a break in the white collar is acceptable.
-This color pattern is sometimes known as “Mantle.”

-Disqualification: Any color, marking, or color pattern not described above; albinism.
+Disqualification: Any color, marking, or color pattern not described above.
+Albinism.
+Merlequin, a white dog with only patches of merle.

 Height and Weight